Every container needs access to basic devices, such as

 Migrations enforce the check mode.
 All required devices have to be present,

-or the migration will fail in the first step, i.e.
+or the send will fail in the first step, i.e.

 It is up to the administrator to configure his vpsAdminOS nodes to provide

-the same environment for migrations to work properly.
+the same environment for sends to work properly.